polyseam/silky/README.md

 ## why?

-This is a helper to create and manage [x509 Keypairs].
+This is a helper to create and manage x509 Keypairs.

 This is used in [polyseam/cndi](https://github.com/polyseam/cndi) to generate a key-pair used by [Kubeseal](https://github.com/bitnami-labs/sealed-secrets) for